ivangfr/springboot-jpa-studies/README.md

 ## Shutdown

-- In a terminal, make sure you are in `springboot-jpa-studies` root folder;
+- In a terminal, make sure you are inside the `springboot-jpa-studies` root folder;

 - To stop and remove docker compose containers, networks and volumes run:
   ```